mahavedalla/mahavedalla/docs/questions/savaka/Who was the first to become a lay follower by mean 1d8e99d0911281b5a176da4907727e66.md

-# Who was the first to become a lay follower by means of the triple refuge?
+Question: Who was the first to become a lay follower by means of the triple refuge?
 Answer in Brief: -
  Category: Sāvaka
 Sutta References: Mv.1.7.10.8